 Why are plea bargains so popular with both prosecutors and defense attorneys?
-For prosecutors, it means not having to prosecute the case which saves time and resources.
-For defense attorneys, it means potentially saving their client from more serious charges and jail time.
-Finally, for defendants, it often means receiving a reduced sentence and resolving the matter quickly.
+For prosecutors, it means not having to prosecute the case, which saves time and resources.
+For defense attorneys, it means potentially saving their clients from more severe charges and jail time.
+Finally, for defendants, it often means receiving a reduced sentence and a change from the original charges to a lesser criminal offense, resolving the matter quickly.

 Main Benefits of Plea Bargains

 From the defense standpoint, the benefits of plea bargaining are numerous.
 Here are some commonly cited justifications for agreeing to a plea bargain.